chrisgoringe/cg-use-everywhere/README.md

 4.6
 - add Group Regex to `Anything Everywhere?` node
+- if you have workflow json files saved that now don't work, try 'workflow_fixer.py'

 4.5
 - add support for Comfy UI Group Nodes (UE nodes can be used to connect to group node inputs and outputs, but not within a group node)